 While the RadCity may fit the commuter or city category by virtue of its name, it’s really more of a hybrid commuter e-bike than anything because of its impressive specs.
 Besides having puncture-resistant tires, the RadCity also incorporates a backlit LCD with an integrated wattmeter, odometer, speedometer, as well as charge and pedal assist level indicators.

-For a hundred dollars less than the RadRover, you also get a 750W Shengyi brushless direct-drive hub and the decent 45+ miles range guaranteed by the 672Wh battery that is almost ubiquitous in all of the Rad Power Bikes’s models.
+For a hundred dollars less than the RadRover, you also get a 750W Shengyi brushless direct-drive hub and the decent 45+ miles (70+ km) range guaranteed by the 672Wh battery that is almost ubiquitous in all of the Rad Power Bikes’s models.

 The RadCity uses a twist-grip throttle that eases up control for when you need the most motor assistance.
 It makes up for the lower torque (around 40Nm) you can expect from the direct-drive hub and the same battery and range as the other prominent Rad Power models.
-Another thing we love is the inclusion of a nifty cargo rack on the rear, where you can either add an extra basket, carrier, bag and even a passenger seat.
+Another thing we love is the inclusion of a nifty cargo rack on the rear, where you can either add an extra basket, carrier, bag, or even a passenger seat.

 The 6061 aluminum frame measures up to 18.5” and accommodates most riders with various riding habits and preferences when commuting.
 However, that size basically limits it to riders on the tall side, no shorter than 5’11”, to be exact.
 That said, this issue has since been addressed with the release of the RadRover Version 3.